Probability Bounding: Post-Hoc Calibration via Box-Constrained Softmax: Related Work

-The temperature $\tau$ softly controls the output probability vector of the $\mathrm{Softmax}$ function and plays a crucial role in several applications.
+The temperature $\tau$ softly controls the output of $\Softmax$ and plays a crucial role not only in probability calibration~\citep{guo2017calibration} but also in several applications.
+Since $\BCSoftmax$ enables us to control the output probabilities via hard constraints, it is also useful for such applications.

-\citet{guo2017calibration} proposed temperature scaling (TS), which calibrates the output probabilities of a classifier by adjusting the temperature parameter $\tau$.
-Although various calibration methods have been developed, TS is the most promising and widely used method.
-We will describe TS in more detail in~\cref{sec:calib_setup_def_existing}.

-In reinforcement learning, a trade-off exists between exploration and exploitation.
-When a policy function employs the $\mathrm{Softmax}$ function, exploration and exploitation can be balanced by tuning $\tau$.
+In reinforcement learning, when a policy function employs the $\Softmax$ function, a trade-off between exploration and exploitation can be balanced by tuning $\tau$.
 A higher $\tau$ yields a more exploratory policy, while a lower $\tau$ results in a more exploitative policy function.
-Therefore, it is important to set $\tau$ to an appropriate value; however, determining an appropriate value remains a challenge~\cite{sutton2018reinforcement}. \citet{he2018determining} proposed a metric for evaluating the effectiveness of the temperature $\tau$ and proposed a method to determine the temperature using the proposed metric.
+However, determining an appropriate value remains a challenge~\citep{sutton2018reinforcement}. \citet{he2018determining} proposed a metric for evaluating the effectiveness of $\tau$ and a procedure for selecting $\tau$ based on it.

-Recently, LLMs have achieved remarkable performance in various natural language processing tasks; consequently, they have been developed rapidly.
-Fundamentally, LLMs primarily solve the next-token prediction problem: given an input sequence of tokens, predict the next token by computing a $\mathrm{Softmax}$ probability vector over the set of tokens. \citet{peeperkorn-etal-2024} demonstrated that the trade-off between novelty and coherence in generated text can be controlled by adjusting $\tau$.
+Recently, large language models (LLMs) have achieved remarkable performance in various natural language processing tasks.
+Fundamentally, LLMs primarily solve the next-token prediction problem by using $\Softmax$. \citet{peeperkorn-etal-2024} demonstrated that the trade-off between novelty and coherence in generated text can be controlled by adjusting $\tau$. \citet{renze2024effect} found that the performance of LLMs began to drop rapidly when $\tau > 1$ and the generated text became incoherent when $\tau=1.6$.